modoboa/modoboa-installer/README.rst

 .. warning::

-   This tool is still in beta stage, it has been tested on Debian Jessie (8) and Ubuntu Trusty (14.04) only.
+   This tool is still in beta stage, it has been tested on:

+   * Debian Jessie (8)
+   * Ubuntu Trusty (14.04) and upper
+   * CentOS 7

 .. warning::